oche-jay/rockpaperscissors/README.md

 ## Tests

-The tests are located in src/test/java
+The tests are located in src/test/java folder.

-ConfigTest.java validates the config file and makes sure certain rules, constraints are followed.
+[ConfigTest.java](/src/test/java/ConfigTest.java) validates the [config file] DSL and makes sure certain rules, constraints are followed.
+Most of the Game's validation is done here, if the config file is properly set up and passes the validation, then there is less likelihood of unexpected bugs in the Game itself.

-GameTest.java ensures that based on the default configurations, the programme is working as expected.
+[GameTest.java](/src/test/java/ConfigTest.java) ensures that based on the default configurations, the programme is working as expected.

+### Acceptance Tests

+#### Title: Waste an Hour Having Fun

+As a frequent games player,
+I'd like to play rock, paper, scissors
+so that I can spend an hour of my day having fun

+Acceptance Criteria

+  - [ ] Can I play Player vs Computer?

+  - [ ] Can I play Computer vs Computer?

+  - [ ] Can I play a different game each time?

+Note: the acceptance criteria should be validated manually by a human, especially as the users of the Game will, be invariably, human.